pudly/schmopera-hugo/content/articles/elixir.md

 postamble = ""
 preamble = ""
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1550431945/media/2019/02/sqElixir4.jpg"
 primary_image_credit = "A scene from The Elixir of Love, Opera Omaha, 2019.
-Photo courtesy of Opera Omaha." related_articles = ["articles/he-saidshe-said-a-sweet-elixir-at-the-coc.md"] related_companies = ["scene/companies/opera-omaha.md"]
+Photo: Jim Sholtz/Opera Omaha." related_articles = ["articles/he-saidshe-said-a-sweet-elixir-at-the-coc.md"]
+related_companies = ["scene/companies/opera-omaha.md"]
 related_people = ["scene/people/taylor-stayton.md", "scene/people/deanna-breiwick.md"]
-short_description = "short"
-slug = "bel-canto-barbie-other-gems-opera-omahas-elixir-of-love"
-title = "Bel Canto Barbie & other gems: Opera Omaha's Elixir of Love" youtube_url = ""
+short_description = "While The Elixir of Love is a comedic masterpiece, Donizetti's music ranges from brilliant and bubbly to languid and lush.
+The orchestra, led by David Agler, showcased this mercurial ambiance with clarity and nuance." slug = "bel-canto-barbie-other-gems-opera-omahas-elixir-of-love" title = "Bel Canto Barbie & other gems: Opera Omaha's Elixir of Love" youtube_url = ""

 +++
 Imagine a bel canto version of a Brat Pack movie.
-It might sound strange, but [Opera Omaha](/scene/companies/opera-omaha/)'s production of Donizetti's _The Elixir of Love_ combines a timeless operatic love story with modern high school movie tropes to create the perfect comedic cocktail.
+It might sound strange, but [Opera Omaha](/scene/companies/opera-omaha/)'s production of Donizetti's [_The Elixir of Love_](https://www.operaomaha.org/season-tickets/current-season/2018-2019-season/the-elixir-of-love) combines a timeless operatic love story with modern high school movie tropes to create the perfect comedic cocktail.
 The emotions are universal, so whether the setting is an 18th-century village or a 20th-century art school, it still feels believable and genuine.
 Opera Omaha provided a fresh and fun take on a beloved opera classic that is sure to please opera aficionados and newcomers alike.

 > All the stereotypical high school characters were present - the popular girls, the sensitive outsider, the bullies.